kapitsa2811/PatternRecognition_TeamTasks/README.md

 The script will output the results of the three steps as well as the total accuracy on the test set with the best parameters found during the above mentioned steps.

 ### Instructions
 As in exercise 2a, the script, here `mlp.py`, located in the folder `Exercise_2b`, can be run at once.
-Several adjustments can be don in the settings part of the script.
+Several adjustments can be done in the settings part of the script.

 ### Results
 The full output of the script (run with the entire data set) can be found in the file `Exercise_2b\output.txt`.

 #### First cross-validation (for number of neurons and learning rate)
 The top ten parameter combinations regarding accuracy during the first cross-validation are:

 number of neurons | learning rate | accuracy